EricBLivingston/claude-code-permissions-hook/README.md

 - You can allow tool/command combinations with specific regular-expression based filters
 - You can also deny tool/command combinations similarly
 - There is an extra "Allow X but not if Y matches" logic so you can keep regular expressions simpler for common cases
+- **NEW: LLM Fallback Safety Assessment** - When no explicit rule matches, optionally consult a local LLM (via Ollama or other OpenAI-compatible endpoints) to assess safety
 - Extensive logging is included - if you set logging to "verbose" it will log every PreToolUse call, very handy for diagnosing problems

 ## Installation